-Two degrees might not sound like much, but it makes a big difference to the future of our planet.
-To limit global warming to well below two degrees Celsius by 2050 – and meet the commitment made in the United Nations’ Paris Agreement on climate change – we need to reduce carbon dioxide emissions by around 80 to 90 percent by 2050.
+A few degrees might not sound like much, but it makes a big difference to the future of our planet.
+To limit global warming to 1.5 degrees Celsius by 2050 – and meet the commitment made in the United Nations’ Paris Agreement on climate change – we need to reduce carbon dioxide emissions rapidly.
 Achieving this ambitious target will only be possible if governments and companies embrace this challenge as an opportunity to drive innovation and explore visionary ideas.

 With an aim to reduce the carbon footprint of its operations, in the last quarter of 2018, Henkel India's Chennai plant adopted the proven group captive power transfer model to purchase wind energy.